badal-io/airflow2-local-ci-cd/README.md

        `git clone https://github.com/badal-io/airflow2-local.git`

-  - 2.2.4 &nbsp; Open the folder with `Visual Studio Code` (open folder)
+  - 2.2.4 &nbsp; Launch Visual Studio Code and open the folder (Open folder)

   - 2.2.5 &nbsp; Open a terminal window `(Menu Terminal -- New Terminal)`

   - 2.2.6 &nbsp; Proceed with the installation and initialization steps (<strong> section #3 and #4 </strong>)

-### 2.3 &nbsp; For Windows10 OS:
+### 2.3 &nbsp; For Windows 10 OS:

-  - 2.3.1 &nbsp; Install WSL (Windows Linux Subsystem): https://docs.microsoft.com/en-us/windows/wsl/install-win10

-  - 2.3.2 &nbsp; Install `Linux Ubuntu 20.04` distribution from the Microsoft Store

-  - 2.3.3 &nbsp; Install the latest available version of `Docker Desktop`: https://docs.docker.com/get-docker/

-  - 2.3.4 &nbsp; Launch the Linux subsystem in Windows (<strong> Start --> <Subsystem Name> </strong>)

-  - 2.3.5 &nbsp; Always switch to `root` user and navigate back to `/home`

-  - 2.3.6 &nbsp; Clone the repo & open the folder with Visual Studio Code (open folder):
+  - 2.3.1 &nbsp; Clone the repo for Airflow 2:

        `git clone https://github.com/badal-io/airflow2-local.git`

-  - 2.3.7 &nbsp; Run the docker istallatino script `./helpers/scripts/docker-wls.sh`
+  - 2.3.2 &nbsp; Install WSL (Windows Linux Subsystem): https://docs.microsoft.com/en-us/windows/wsl/install-win10

+  - 2.3.2 &nbsp; Install `Linux Ubuntu` distribution from the Microsoft Store: https://aka.ms/wslstore (this step is part of the prevous step)

+  - 2.3.3 &nbsp; Launch WLS Ubuntu and create a default unix username (`airflow`) & password (`airflow`) when prompted

+  - 2.3.4 &nbsp; Install the latest available version of `Docker Desktop`: https://docs.docker.com/get-docker/

-  - 2.3.8 &nbsp; Open Setting sin Docker Desktop, go to <strong> Resources --> WLS Integration </strong> and toggle the   `Ubuntu` subsytem
+  - 2.3.5 &nbsp; Launch `Docker Desktop`, go to <strong> Settings - Resources - WSL INTEGRATION - toggle Ubuntu - click the Apply & Restart button  </strong>

+  - Open a comamnd line and excute the follwign command to make sure taht Ubuntu has been set as a default WSL:

+       `wsl --setdefault Ubuntu`

+  - 2.3.6 &nbsp; Install (if not already installed ) and launch <strong> Visual Studio Code </strong>

-  - 2.3.9 &nbsp; Open Visual Studio Code and install a new plagin `Remote WLS`
+  - 2.3.7 &nbsp; From the VS code extension tab, search and install a new plugin `Remote WLS`

-  - 2.3.10 &nbsp; Once finished, you now see a WSL indicator in the bottom left corner, click on it and choose
+  - 2.3.8 &nbsp; On  <strong> Visual Studio Code </strong> you now see a green WSL indicator in the bottom left corner, click on it and choose <strong> Open Folder in WSL </strong>.
+Open the folder with Airflow.

-      `New WSL window using Distro`

-  - 2.3.11 &nbsp; Choose the subsytem frm the list and conenct.

-  - 2.3.12 &nbsp; Once connected, open the (cloned repo) folder on the same VCS window (open folder)

-  - 2.3.13 &nbsp; Open a terminal window `(Menu Terminal -- New Terminal)`
+  - 2.3.9 &nbsp; Open a terminal session in VS code `(Menu Terminal -- New Terminal)` and run the WLS docker installation script:

+       `chmod +x ./helpers/scripts/docker-wls.sh && sudo ./helpers/scripts/docker-wls.sh`

-  - 2.3.14 &nbsp; Proceed with the installation and initialization steps (section #3 and #4)
+  - 2.3.10 &nbsp; Proceed with the installation and initialization steps (<strong> section #3 and #4 </strong>)

 <br/>